hlhol/learn_sqllit/README.md

-# To-Do List Web Application
+# Login & sing up system Web Application
 ## Overview

-This project is a simple web application for managing a to-do list, built using Go (Golang) for the backend and SQLite for the database.
-It provides a basic interface to add, view, and manage tasks.
+This project is a simple web application for managing a sign in , built using Go (Golang) for the backend and SQLite for the database.
+It provides a basic interface to loggin.

 ## Features

-- **Add new tasks** to the to-do list
+- **Add new user** to website
-- **Mark tasks as done**
-- **View a list of tasks** categorized as:
-  - To-Do
-  - In Progress
-  - Done
+- **login**
-- **Delete tasks**
+- **Delete user**

 ## Prerequisites